natomsoft/PMS_LMIS/README.md

+PMS-LMIS (Pharmaceuticals and Medical Supplies Logistics Management Information System)

-MOH-LMIS: System Functionality Description
+System Functionality Description

 LMIS is a distributed system developed using a Microsoft SQL Server backend, Visual Basic .NET frontend, and Crystal Report for reporting.
-This system follows a client-server architecture, with each unit independently running a copy of LMIS and pushing the data to the national repository at MOH-HQ through an ADSL-VPN connection.
-In the event that a site is not connected via ADSL-VPN, the data is collected by taking backups of the respective databases.
-All the backups from the sites are then gathered at the LMIS unit located at the MOH headquarters.
+This system adopts a client-server architecture, where each unit independently operates a copy of LMIS.
+These units then transmit data to the national repository at MOH-HQ via an ADSL-VPN connection.
+In cases where a site lacks ADSL-VPN connectivity, data is collected by backing up the respective databases.
+Subsequently, all backups from the sites are consolidated at the LMIS unit situated at the MOH headquarters.

 Facility Level LMIS Systems